DataDog/datadog-kafka-connect-logs/README.md

 ### System Tests

-We use Confluent Platform for a batteries-included Kafka environment for local testing.
+Use use Confluent Platform for a batteries-included Kafka environment for local testing.
 Follow the guide [here](https://docs.confluent.io/current/quickstart/ce-quickstart.html) to install the Confluent Platform.

 Then, install the [Confluent Kafka Datagen Connector](https://github.com/confluentinc/kafka-connect-datagen) to create sample data of arbitrary types.
 Install this Datadog Logs Connector by running `confluent-hub install target/components/packages/<connector-zip-file>`.

-In the `/test` directory there are some `.json` configuration files to make it easy to create Connectors.
+In the `/test` directory, there are some `.json` configuration files to make it easy to create Connectors.
 There are configurations for both the Datagen Connector with various datatypes, as well as the Datadog Logs Connector.
 To the latter, you will need to add a valid Datadog API Key for once you upload the `.json` to Confluent Platform.